ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying advanced analytical and troubleshooting techniques to overcome challenges and achieve the objectives of the room.
 ![image](https://github.com/user-attachments/assets/8dfe617d-bd19-438d-be91-14a00cd4c73e)
 # [Anonymous](https://github.com/user-attachments/assets/e251096f-9ce7-4724-bebe-870b9d6e69fa)
-**Description:** Network Scanning: Identifying open ports and services on the target using tools like nmap.
+Network Scanning: Identifying open ports and services on the target using tools like nmap.

 Service Enumeration: Gathering details about the services running on the target system to find vulnerabilities.